William F. Casey, IIIPrincipal, Senior Financial Advisor

 Have you always been interested in finance?

-It started as a child.
-I had two paper routes, was an usher in a movie theater, and worked summers as a lifeguard at the beach.
-I always worked.
-When I was finishing college and interviewing with different industries, most of the opportunities were sales positions.
+When I was finishing college and interviewing with different industries, most of the opportunities were commissioned sales positions.
 But I wanted something that I thought would be more substantive, so I was introduced to the banking industry.
 With a degree in economics and a minor in finance, I was hired into a very well respected bank’s credit analysis training program.
 I became a financial institutions analyst, which led to a corporate loan officer position.
 I continued to use my analytical skills and migrated to a role managing client relationships.
-I then gained exposure to balance sheets, corporate structures, and some of the most interesting financing strategies when I moved to a role as an assistant treasurer of a Wall Street firm.
-I lived and worked in some great international cities.
+I then gained exposure to balance sheets, corporate structures, and some very interesting financing strategies when I moved to a role as an assistant treasurer of a Wall Street firm.

 These experiences ultimately led me to wealth management where I helped start an RIA.
 Today as a wealth advisor, I work less with corporations and more with individuals.
-The dollars may be smaller but are more critical because I’m dealing with people’s financial lives.
+Dealing with individuals has been fascinating as every situation is unique and the solutions we recommend are very customized

 To what do you attribute the success you’ve experienced in your career?